UCLA-RADAR-Group/radardecode/README.md

 # Basic usage

-- for cw data to get the fft powers in two polarizations:
+- To process continuous wave data into power spectra:

-- %drv_cw.sc controlfile firstscan lastscan
+  % drv_cw.sc controlfile firstscan lastscan
+  % [e.g.,] drv_cw.sc drvcw.dat 1 1

-- for delay-doppler data to get the images:
+- To process delay-doppler data into images:

-- %export DRVSB=controlfile OR sbdrv controlfile
+  % export DRVSB=controlfile
-- %drv_all.sc [-d -c] 1st_file numfiles
+  % drv_all.sc [-d -c] 1st_file numfiles
+  % [e.g.,] drv_all.sc 1 1
-- %drv_mapmsc.sc {opts} file1 numfiles toavg map/row {newRowLen} {newColLen}{colOff}
+  % drv_mapmsc.sc {opts} file1 numfiles toavg map/row {newRowLen} {newColLen}{colOff}

 # Credits

 Most of the software was written by Phil Perillat.
 This repository was created by Jean-Luc Margot and uploaded to a CVS server in 2005 and to GitHub in 2019.
 It was brought back in sync with the current revision (r2007) of aosoft by Sanjana Prabhu Desai and Jean-Luc Margot in 2020.